 - The student must purchase professional liability insurance to cover their practice in the clinic.
-This insurance is available at a nominal cost from WCC and is attached as a fee to the tuition for the clinical education courses. - The student must sign a waiver freeing the clinical site, Wytheville Community College, the Virginia Community College System, and the Commonwealth of Virginia from any liability for any injury the student may receive or from any liability claim that the student may incur, while engaged in the clinical portions of the physical therapist assistant program. - The student must have a current physical examination - The student must read and agree to, as is evidenced by their signature, the rules and regulations of the WCC Physical Therapist Assistant Program as outlined in the Student Handbook. - The student must read and acknowledge capability in all areas of the Physical Therapist Assistant Essential Functions, as indicated by the student's signature.
+This insurance is available at a nominal cost from WCC and is attached as a fee to the tuition for the clinical education courses. - The student must sign a waiver freeing the clinical site, Wytheville Community College, the Virginia Community College System, and the Commonwealth of Virginia from any liability for any injury the student may receive or from any liability claim that the student may incur, while engaged in the clinical portions of the physical therapist assistant program. - The student must have a current physical examination. - The student must read and agree to, as is evidenced by their signature, the rules and regulations of the WCC Physical Therapist Assistant Program as outlined in the Student Handbook.

-- The Student must hold a current CPR (Healthcare Provider) Certification. - The student must provide the college with a current immunization record including evidence of completion of the Hepatitis B immunization series or a waiver, current tetanus immunity, chicken pox and mumps immunity, and proof of HIV status. - The student will be required to complete a criminal background check prior to enrollment in the program and a drug screen to be completed in the spring semester of the first year.
-These screens and checks will be provided to the student through WCC at a nominal fee to the student.
+- The student must read and acknowledge capability in all areas of the Physical Therapist Assistant Essential Functions, as indicated by the student's signature. - The Student must hold a current CPR (Healthcare Provider) Certification. - The student must provide the college with a current immunization record including evidence of completion of the Hepatitis B immunization series or a waiver, current tetanus immunity, chicken pox and mumps immunity, and proof of HIV status. - The student will be required to complete a criminal background check prior to enrollment in the program and a drug screen to be completed in the spring semester of the first year.
+These screens and checks will be provided to the student through WCC at a nominal fee to the student. - If a student has a positive finding on the Criminal Background Check and/or the Urine Drug Screen, the student may not be accepted for clinical education by any of the clinical education sites.
+If positive results occur, the program is not responsible for finding a clinical education placement for the student, and the student may not be able to continue his or her education in the program due to a lack of clinical education sites which are willing to accommodate the student.
+It then becomes the student's sole responsibility to locate a clinical education site that is willing to accommodate the student, after having been fully informed of the findings of the screen(s).
+The student is referred to the Student Handbook for specific policies and procedures that apply to positive results on the Criminal Background Check and/or the Urine Drug Screen.